Safeguarding Children from Sexual Exploitation

 Support services should offer young people persistent, consistent and assertive support that reaches out to them.
 Young people need to know and experience the tenacity of someone who is genuinely concerned for them.
 This means continuing to try to engage them even if they turn support down or display negative behaviours to practitioners trying to support them.

-If the child continues to have contact with the perpetrator, this should not be misinterpreted as an informed choice or an indication of absence of harm or rejection of support but recognised as part of the complex power dynamic of the abusive relationship, similar to that in some situations of domestic violence and abuse.
+If the child continues to have contact with the perpetrator, this should not be misinterpreted as an informed choice or an indication of absence of harm or rejection of support but recognised as part of the complex power dynamic of the abusive relationship, similar to that in some situations of domestic abuse.

 Services should be non judgemental, and it is important to avoid language or actions that inadvertently contribute to children being ascribed responsibility or blame.
 Child sexual exploitation is caused by abusers not by the behaviours of children.
 Abuse does not occur because of a child or young person's vulnerability or actions.
 It occurs because there is someone who is willing to take advantage of this vulnerability.